MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 ### How do I disable Copilot in the cloud flows designer?

-You can disable Copilot for your tenant by contacting Microsoft Support.
+If you are in the region with native GPUs(infrastructure to support copilot.
+See [Availability table](#availability-by-region))), you can disable Copilot for your tenant by contacting Microsoft Support.
+You can disable and reenable at tenant level easily using a Power Shell script.
+However, If you are not in the region with GPUs, you can simply toggle off the cross-geo data sharing settings from the Power Platform admin center.

 ### How is Copilot in cloud flows different from the text generation model in AI Builder?